Xaqiri/xaqiri.github.io/README.md

-# FreeCodeCamp
+# Portfolio
-Repo for FreeCodeCamp projects
+Repo for portfolio

-Contains all the projects I finish while going through the FreeCodeCamp curriculum.
+My portfolio site, containing links to my work and social media.